ShalmonAnandas/Gui-Youtube-dl/README.md

 2) Unzip and run youtube-dl-gui.exe

 ### Linux:
-1) Download the linux.zip from releases.
+1) Download the linux.tar.xz from releases.
 2) Extract and run "youtube-dl-gui"

 ### Build Instructions: